 2. "People’s beliefs about their abilities have a profound effect on those abilities." - Albert Bandura

 Bandura, who played a significant role in advancing the understanding and application of cognitive psychology, recognized early on that an individual’s perception of their abilities dictated the success or failure they would have with those abilities.
 If someone viewed themselves as a poor reader, they would perpetuate their struggle with reading.
 However, if someone had a positive view of their abilities, then they would excel in those endeavors.
-Take time to evaluate your beliefs about your skills and abilities, then work to reframe those which you hold a negative view of.
+Take time to evaluate your beliefs about your skills and abilities, then work to reframe those for which you hold a negative view.

 3. "The more a job inherently resembles a game - with variety, appropriate and flexible challenges, clear goals and immediate feedback - the more enjoyable it will be." - Mihaly Csikszentmihalyi

 Csikszentmihalyi, a leading researcher on happiness, creativity, and the state of flow, found that when people apply game-like elements to their work, they inherently enjoy the associated activities at a deeper level.
 This approach works well for mundane activities that tend to be boring but necessary, as well as for more exciting activities that can be gamified to increase the challenge and induce a deeper state of flow.
 Pick an activity that you regularly perform, then look at how you can turn it into a game to increase your enjoyment.

 4. "Courage starts with showing up and letting ourselves be seen.” - Brené Brown